 Photo above: After having made our inspection tour over the Boneyard, we came to the inevitable final act: striking a deal.
-You see me at right ( in black T-shirt) deliberating with the Colonel and his Staff, but he refused to give us a price right there.
+You see me at right ( in black T-shirt) deliberating with the Colonel and his staff, but he refused to give us a price right there.
 For that, he took us apart to this office with no one of his Staff around!
 With good reason, as it turned out, he had a price in mind that could not be shared with his disciples.
-His plan came to no avail, the MinDef almost exploded as they picked up the rumors of our dealings with him and we were suddenly suspects as being the helping hands of the “Evil Colonel”.
-The man’s role in a sinister bombing raid on the Presidential Palace a year or two earlier was never fully clarified, still open to suspicion.
+His plan came to no avail, the MinDef almost exploded as they picked up the rumors of our dealings with him and suddenly were suspected as being the helping hands of the Colonel.
+Allegedly, the man’s role in a sinister bombing raid on the Presidential Palace a year or two earlier was never fully clarified, still open to suspicion.
 (Photo Axel Ebermann)

 Photo above : Strange ENCOUNTERS with WARLORDS.